c5sire/ISAS70course/Presentation.md

 - Is it easy to track my steps?

-Vision
+Key theme
 ========================================================

-- bioinformatics as a reproducible 'experiment'
+bioinformatics as a reproducible 'experiment'

 Objectives
 ========================================================

-1. How to organize files
-2. Learn tools for tracking changes (git & github)
+1. Learn tools for tracking changes (git & github)
+2. How to organize files
 3. How to create reproducible reports with markdown and knitr
 4. How to make interactive reports
 5. Modularizing your R code into packages
 6. How to document functions
 7. How to check that functions are correct
+8. Other useful tools

 Outline